GoogleChrome/developer.chrome.com/site/en/docs/workbox/troubleshooting-and-logging/index.md

 ### Chrome and Edge

 Chrome (and [recent versions of Edge based on the Blink engine](https://en.wikipedia.org/wiki/Microsoft_Edge#Anaheim_(2019%E2%80%93present))) have a robust set of developer tools.
-Some of those tools—specifically in Chrome's DevTools—were [touched upon earlier in this documentation](/docs/workbox/improving-development-experience/), but there's more to discover:
+Some of those tools&mdash;specifically in Chrome's DevTools&mdash;were [touched upon earlier in this documentation](/docs/workbox/improving-development-experience/), but there's more to discover:

 - [Debug Progressive Web Apps](https://developers.google.com/web/tools/chrome-devtools/progressive-web-apps)
 - [Inspect Network Activity in Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/network)